Awasu Ski Resort in Toyama is the friendliest ski resort in Japan

 Although it was a spacious and gentle slope, no one was skiing there...lol

-Awasu Ski Resort's concept is "Japan's friendliest ski resort."
-The slopes are wide and gentle at the bottom, and the staff are kind, too.
-The staff have a strict rule against getting angry with customers.
+The concept of Awasuno Ski Resort is "Japan's gentlest ski resort."
+The slopes are gentle, with wide, gentle slopes at the bottom, and the staff are gentle as well.
+The staff have a strict rule that they must never get angry at customers.

-don't get angry or scold them for riding the lift or taking a break on the slopes.
-They just don't know what to do.
-That's why they just teach them gently.
+never get angry or scold staff about how to use the lifts or how to rest on the slopes.
+They just don't know left from right.
+So they just teach them gently.

 *Yuki Maji: A service provided by Recruit Co., Ltd. that is part of the "Maji☆bu" project, offering free or discounted lift tickets to approximately 130 ski resorts across the country to young people aged 19 to 22.